 I have been meditating now for over half of my life with a regularity that rivals brushing my teeth.
-Despite all the time I have spent sitting still on the cushion, I often zone out and follow pathways of thought that lead me back into the past, far into the future or fantasizing about what shoes might be on sale at Neiman’s Last Call.
+Despite all the time I have spent sitting still on the cushion, I often zone out and follow pathways of thought that lead me back into the past, far into the future, or fantasizing about what shoes might be on sale at Neiman’s Last Call.
 Other meditation moments lull me to sleep.
 Even worse are the moments when my legs fall asleep and feel I may never walk again.
 It’s all good meditation.
 Even in its imperfect state, meditation still works and it all counts.
 Meditation can take many forms but for me, meditation is best when it brings me mindfulness, self-compassion, and gratitude.

 My meditation practice has given me a way to listen deeply to my own thoughts and identify the inner critic.
 Maybe you’ve heard the nagging voice in your head.
 This voice waits for the fragile self to emerge, ambushing you when you get a new haircut, try a new way of teaching or expand your blueprint for living.